 The Phase I ESA is a general overview of the property’s environmental condition, and while it is not always involved in cash purchases, it is typically required in loan transactions.

 The reason the Phase I is so critical is that this is the stage when potential environmental problems are spotted — or overlooked — that could prove troublesome and costly for years to come.

-Granted, if the property is (for example) a relatively new office building on a previously unused lot, then the Phase I is just another piece of paperwork that can probably be completed by someone without a high level of expertise.
+Granted, if the property is (for example) a relatively new office building on a previously unused lot, then the Phase I is just another piece of paperwork that can probably be completed by a properly trained individual without a high level of expertise.